Childhood Biography presents the Full Story of an American Billionaire with the nickname “Oracle of Omaha“.

 Buffett is also an independent thinker who thinks years into the future and follows a strict path to achieve the goals he set for himself.

-Warren Buffett ranks among top richest men in the world with a net worth of 83.6 billion USD.
+Warren Buffett ranks among the top richest men in the world with a net worth of 83.6 billion USD.
 However, he lives a humble lifestyle which portrays him as an extremely frugal individual.

 “I’d move if I thought I’d be happier someplace else.
-How would I improve my life by having 10 houses around the globe?
+How would I improve my life by having ten houses around the globe?
 I’m warm in the winter; I’m cool in the summer.
 It’s convenient for me.”

-Buffett wasn’t comfortable with such luxury and auctioned it off for charity purpose in 2007.
+Buffett wasn’t comfortable with such luxury and auctioned it off for charity purposes in 2007.
 His latest acquisition is a Cadillac XTS which he bought in 2014 at a retail price of around $45,000.

 Do You Know?

 Buffett earned 94% of his wealth after attaining the age of 60.
 At some point in 2013, Buffett made $37 million a day due to rising stock prices within the period.

 He loves ice cream and drinks lots of Coca-Cola Refreshments.
-In addition, he eats more canned potato sticks and accompanies it with soda.
+In addition, he eats more canned potato sticks and accompanies them with soda.

 Buffett was in 2012 diagnosed with prostate cancer but beat the terminal disease months later and has remained healthy to date.

 He used to be a terrible public speaker until he took a $100 Dale Carnegie’s course on public speaking.
 The course did not only help him propose to his wife but made him a proficient public speaker.

 Buffett is greatly involved in charity and Founded The Giving Pledge in 2009 with Bill Gates.
-The Giving Pledge tasks billionaires to give away at least half of his their wealth to charitable causes.
+The Giving Pledge tasks billionaires to give away at least half of their wealth to charitable causes.

 Although Buffett was raised as Presbyterian, he doesn’t follow any religion and identifies as an agnostic.